kalgynirae/lumeh.org/pages/wiki/git-building-blocks.md

 Understanding that branches and tags are nothing more than pointers to specific commits can be very powerful for resolving problems.
-For example, many problems turn out to be some variant of "I want this branch to be over here."
+For example, many problems turn out to be some variant of “I want this branch to be over here.”
 Well, since the branch is just a pointer to a commit, you can just *change which commit it points to*, either with a command that specifically does that (e.g., `git branch -f <name> <hash>`) or by simply deleting the branch and creating a new one with